List of The Vicar of Dibley characters: Jim Trott

 Jim Trott is a parish council member, who became the church organist after the death of Letitia Cropley.
 Jim has an idiosyncratic speech impediment, prefacing "No-no-no-no-no..." to almost everything he says, in particular "yes!"
 A newspaper in "Celebrity Vicar" gives him the headline "No, No, No, No Brain".
 His stuttering once led him to lose on Deal or No Deal.
 His wife Doris does the opposite, saying "yes-yes-yes-yes-yes...".
 Jim used to be a good dancer, though an unconvincing singer.
 He harbours misconceptions about numerous celebrity figures; once believing Bruce Forsyth to be "immortal", and Noel Edmonds to have invented Christmas.
 Despite being married to Doris, he has no qualms about joining Owen in openly flirting with the vicar, frequently commenting on her "lovely arse".
 He is also openly promiscuous with a penchant for young blondes and Eastern beauties.
 In one episode he learns that Doris is having sex with her cousin Brenda.
-In the episode "The Christmas Lunch Incident", Jim mentions that Doris is taking a 'Competent Grandparenting' course, suggesting Jim has children, but this is never specified in the show.
+In the episode "The Christmas Lunch Incident", Jim mentions that Doris is taking a "competent grandparenting" course, suggesting Jim has children, but this is never specified in the show.
 However, it is implied he fathered a child with Owen's cousin Sally.
-Doris is never mentioned after "The Christmas Lunch Incident", and in the final episode, Jim proposes to Geraldine, who responds with a horrified "No-no-no-no-no...".
+In the final episode, Jim proposes to Geraldine, who responds with a horrified "No-no-no-no-no...".

-Ill health kept actor Trevor Peacock from appearing in the 2020 special.
+Ill health prevented Trevor Peacock from appearing in the 2020 special.
 His absence was explained by having Jim misunderstand the "keeping 2 m apart order" as miles instead of metres; therefore he was said to be hiding in the forest outside Dibley.